ibm-cloud-docs/codeengine/plan-repo.md

 # Accessing private code repositories
 {: #code-repositories}

-Code repositories, such as GitHub, store your source code that you can build into images.
-If your code repository is public, you do not need to do anything else, simply provide the URL when you create your image build.
-However, if your code repository is private, you must create a Git repository access secret.
+A code repository, such as GitHub or GitLab, stores source code.
+With {{site.data.keyword.codeengineshort}}, you can add access to a private code repository and then reference that repository from your build.

 {: shortdesc}

 ## Create code repository access